starcitizen-lug/knowledge-base/wiki/Tips-and-Tricks.md

 ## Head tracking using Opentrack
-We have a custom build of Opentrack designed to work natively with Star Citizen.
+We have a custom build of Opentrack designed to work natively with Star Citizen and Lutris.
 It is available [here](https://github.com/Priton-CE/opentrack-StarCitizen).

 After installing it, use the following configuration:
 1. Select `Wine` in the Output dropdown